AdobeDocs/analytics.en/help/technotes/rdc/regional-data-collection.md

 ## China Performance Optimization

 The China RDC (China Performance Optimization) add-on package is a chargeable add-on to Adobe Analytics.
 Adobe's Performance Optimization in Mainland China enables customers with users inside China to have that data sent directly to Adobe data collection servers inside China instead of other locations globally.
 This optimization improves page load times and data accuracy over sending the data to locations outside of China.
 Data is ultimately transferred to one of Adobe's Data Processing Centers (DPC) outside of China.
-Contact your Adobe sales representative for more information.
+Contact your Adobe Sales representative for more information.

 >![NOTE]
 >